harrydrippin/brusta-go-ainize/README.md

 ## Requirements
 + docker == 18.09.1
 + go >= 1.13
-+ your JIT traced PyTorch model (If you are not familiar with JIT tracing, please refer [JIT Tutorial](https://github.com/hyoungseok/jitTutorial))
++ Included JIT traced PyTorch model (If you are not familiar with JIT tracing, please refer [JIT Tutorial](https://github.com/hyoungseok/jitTutorial))

 ## Process Flow
 1. Run "make" to make your PyTorch model server binary (libtorch should be pre-installed)